LogtalkDotOrg/logtalk3/library/hook_flows/NOTES.md

 of source files.
 These parametric hook objects can be combined to define workflows of any complexity (e.g., a pipeline where one of the steps is set with an element that is a pipeline).
-These two basic hook flows can also used as examples of how to construct your own custom expansion workflows.
+These two basic hook flows can also be used as examples of how to construct your own custom expansion workflows.